Toddler in critical condition, three juveniles hurt in Friday morning house fire

 They add that the two teenagers and infant who managed to escape from the burning home sustained non-life-threatening injuries.

-A fifth resident of the home was not inside at the time of the fire, authorities say, and they've confirmed that no adult was at home with the children during the incident.
+A fifth resident of the home was not inside at the time of the fire, authorities say.

 The fire department said a few hours after the fire, investigators were still searching for a cause.